Charles Somerville: Biography

-Somerville served on the public school board and on the board of governors for the University of Western Ontario.
+Somerville served on the public school board and as chairman on the board of governors for the University of Western Ontario.
 He ran unsuccessfully for the London seat in the Canadian House of Commons in 1921 as a Liberal, losing to John Franklin White.
+He was also a member of the Chorazan Lodge.

-Somerville Limited was purchased in 1910 by J. K. and D. H. McDermid and expanded over time, with five plants in London(2), Walkerville, Strathroy and Neustad.
+Somerville Limited was purchased in 1910 by J. K. and D. H. McDermid and expanded over time, with five plants split between London (two), Walkerville, Strathroy and Neustad.
 In 1944, the company was taken over by W. Garfield Weston; four of the five plants were replaced by a larger facility in Crumlin, Ontario and seven additional plants were built by 1969.
 He died in New York City after an illness in 1931 and was buried in London.